Reinvestment Fund Inc

 Leadership Philosophy:

-Hinkle-Brown emphasizes "building the capacity of peer organizations, community partners, and the next generation of community development professionals" through data integration, policy analysis, and strategic investments that enhance quality of life in economically disadvantaged communities.
+Hinkle-Brown emphasises "building the capacity of peer organisations, community partners, and the next generation of community development professionals" through data integration, policy analysis, and strategic investments that enhance quality of life in economically disadvantaged communities.

 Application Process & Timeline